yuan-jiang/yuan-jiang.github.io/_posts/2017-05-09-sql-case-statement.md

 tags: sql
 ---

-How to use CASE statement in sql select statement deal with if-then-else logic.
+How to use CASE statement in sql select statement to deal with if-then-else logic.

 {% highlight sql %}
 INSERT INTO table_new(newColumnA, newColumnB, newColumnC, newColumnD)